 Scanning mode is exactly what it sounds like: free time to work on whatever you please.

-Scanning Mode has 2 main purposes:
+Scanning mode has two main purposes:

 - To synthesize ideas and try out new things: this includes exploring, brainstorming, and researching anything new or old that has piqued your curiosity.
 This time can be used to determine whether you care enough about an interest to pursue it more seriously at some point.
 It can also be used to determine the shape that that project might take.